CSEcoolgamer/Coffee-Website/README.md

 # Coffee-Website

-#Introduction - This repository contains the code for a coffee website, built using HTML, CSS and JAVASCRIPT.
+## Introduction

-This website is a simple yet elegant website that can be used to showcase coffee products, attract new customers, and increase your online presence.
+Welcome to the Coffee-Website repository!
+This project features a captivating coffee website crafted with HTML, CSS, and JavaScript.
+It serves as an elegant platform to showcase coffee products, attract new customers, and boost your online presence.

-A simple coffee website - But a new thing we added i.e,(Book A Table).

-This website is going to change your mind as nowadays people are getting busy So, using this website they can easily book a table whenever they got time for their love ones.

-Work in progress..........
+### New Feature: Book A Table

+In addition to showcasing coffee products, this website introduces a new feature - "Book A Table".
+In today's busy world, people often struggle to find time for their loved ones.
+With this feature, users can easily reserve a table, ensuring a delightful coffee experience with their companions.

+## Features

+- Simple and elegant design
+- Showcase coffee products
+- Attract new customers
+- Increase online presence
+- Book a table feature (Work in progress)

+## Usage

+1. Clone the repository.
+2. Open the index.html file in your web browser.
+3. Explore the website and book a table for a delightful coffee experience!

+## Future Enhancements

+- Complete the "Book A Table" feature
+- Improve user interface and experience
+- Add more interactive elements
+- Enhance responsiveness for various devices